abiosoft/launchar/README.md

 ## Use cases

 * Some Linux desktops limit application launcher to primary display.
-Pin to a multi-screen dock and it launches on current display.
+Pin to a multi-screen dock (or assign it a shortcut key) and it launches on current display.
 * Alternative launcher for Tiling window managers.

 ## Build from source